Question: "What is the Pure Word Bible?"Recommended Resource:

 The Pure Word Bible (PWB) is a questionable version of the New Testament produced by One Path Publishing and Brent Miller, Sr. It is promoted by Prophecy Watchers, a group that focuses on biblical prophecy.

 The publishers of the Pure Word Bible make several radical statements in the promotion of their New Testament.
 For example, this is from their official website: “There are over 450 English New Testament translations; all riddled with inaccuracies that never referenced the original Greek scriptures.
 The Pure Word research project was started to fix this problem.”
-Such a statement is full of hubris.
-Are we to believe that none of the other English translations of the Bible, in the past 500 years, were based on the original Greek?
+But are we to believe that none of the other English translations of the Bible were based on the original Greek?
 That all of them are “riddled with inaccuracies”?
-The claim that their translation is the only one that gets it right should raise red flags.
+The claim that the PWB translation is the only one that gets it right should raise red flags.

 Credible Bible translations are the product of a committee of trained scholars.
 The Pure Word Bible is the work of one man, Brent Miller, Sr. The publishers make much of the “twenty years of research” Miller put into the Pure Word Bible, but none of his academic credentials are provided.